 The best way to get to this German castle hotel is by car, but if you prefer public transport, that is possible as well.
 Germany is very well connected by trains, so you can reach Isseburg from almost anywhere in Germany.
 We won’t lie; it’s not a quick journey to get to Wasserburg Anholt by train, but it’s fully possible.
 Well almost.
 Read on to find out how.

-The closest train stations to Isselburg is Empel-Rees and Bocholt.
+The closest train stations to Isselburg are Empel-Rees and Bocholt.
 To these stations, it is possible with connections from almost all over Germany.
-Depending on where you travel from, but normally you have to change trains.
+Depending on where you travel from, normally you have to change trains.
 The last distance from these stations requires a taxi 10-20 minutes taxi ride.

 If you already are visiting the Münsterland region it is easier to get here, as the distances are shorter.
 Check bahn.de for route planning and fares.

 The last option is to arrive by bike.
 The Münsterland region is also perfect for biking, and if you bike e.g.the 100-Schlösser-Route (100-Castle-Route), Wasserburg Anholt is one of the stops along the route.